dnl-rss/secureum-slot3-solidity201/07_protocols.md

 Uniswap is an automated liquidity protocol powered by a constant product formula and implemented in a system of non-upgradable smart contracts on the Ethereum blockchain.

-The Automated Market Making (AMM) algorithm used by Uniswap is `x * y = k`, where `x` and `y` represent a token pair that allows one token to be exchaned for the other as long as the "constant product" formula is preserved, i.e. trades must not change the product `k` of a pair's reserve balances (x and y)
+The Automated Market Making (AMM) algorithm used by Uniswap is `x * y = k`, where `x` and `y` represent a token pair that allows one token to be exchanged for the other as long as the "constant product" formula is preserved, i.e. trades must not change the product `k` of a pair's reserve balances (x and y)

 Core concepts:
-1. **Pools**: Each Uniswap liquidity pool is a trading venue for a pair of `ERC20` tokens.
+1. **Pools**: Each Uniswap liquidity pool is a trading venue for a **pair** of `ERC20` tokens.
-    - when a pool contract is created, its balances of each token are 0
+    - when a pool contract is created, its balances of each token are `0`
     - in order for the pool to begin facilitating trades, someone must seed it with an initial deposit of each token
     - the first liquidity provider sets the initial price of the pool and are incentivized to deposit equal value of both tokens into the pool
     - whenever liquidity is deposited into a pool, unique tokens known as liquidity tokens are minted and sent to the provider's address.
 These tokens represent a given liquidity provider's contribution to a pool